northridge-dev/ai-intro/syllabus_spring.md

 In the second semester of this year-long course, we'll learn about artificial intelligence by trying to recreate Google's NotebookLM.
-We'll learn about neural networks, build and train a large language model from scratch, and implement a retrieval-augmented generation system.
-If there's time, we'll also try to build our own NotebookLM-like podcast generator.
-Along the way, we'll learn a thing or two (or three) about Python, databases, APIs, web servers and the process of building complex software.
+We'll learn about neural networks, build and train a large language model from scratch, implement a retrieval-augmented generation system, and (if there's time) try to build our own podcast generator.
+Along the way, we'll extend our knowledge of Python and learn about databases, APIs, web servers, UI development, and the process of building complex software.

 We'll also read some papers, articles, and blog posts and use our experience